scschneider/sqlserver-perf-monitoring/README.md

 # Setting up Grafana

 If you are doing a small (monitoring a few machines) scale setup, you should be fine running this on the same host as your InfluxDB container.
+We use the image created by [Grafana Labs](http://docs.grafana.org/installation/docker/) and we just added a run.sh file that you can use to run the container.

 - Install Docker Engine
   wget -qO- https://get.docker.com/ | sudo sh